LavanyaSamineni123/LavanyaSamineni123/README.md

 Curiosity drives my approach to data.
 As a data analytics professional, I consistently seek new ways to transform raw data into meaningful strategies and business impact.
 Whether it’s building robust ETL pipelines, designing insightful dashboards, or developing predictive models, I enjoy solving complex problems and discovering patterns that matter.

 I'm skilled in both descriptive and predictive analytics, cloud data engineering, and business intelligence.
 My experience spans Microsoft Fabric, Synapse Analytics, Azure Data Factory, and advanced analytics with Python and SQL.
-I thrive on making data accessible and actionable—always focusing on clear communication, stakeholder collaboration, and continuous improvement.
+I thrive on making data accessible and actionable, always focusing on clear communication, stakeholder collaboration, and continuous improvement.

 ## 🔎 Analytics & BI